-If you choose to leave the keyboard & mouse attached to your slave, you can take advantage of Input Director's auto-switching feature.
+If you choose to leave the keyboard & mouse attached to your slave system, you can take advantage of Input Director's auto-switching feature.
 Auto-switching allows computers to change roles automatically between master and slave.
 You can then use the keyboard/mouse on any of your computers to control any other.

 With auto-switching turned on: